Aidan1232/PyCraft/README.md

 ## How to play

 The game runs as a one-stop-shop.
 No extra installs, no external dependencies.
-Just unzip and launch the game via `RunGame.vbs`
+Just unzip and launch the game via `PyCraft.exe`

 ### More information